terra-money/docs/docs/Reference/Terra-core/Module-specifications/spec-treasury.md

 The Treasury observes three macroeconomic indicators for each epoch and keeps [indicators](#indicators) of their values during previous epochs:

 - **Tax Rewards**: $T$, the income generated from transaction and stability fees during an epoch.
-- **Seigniorage Rewards***: $S$, the amount of seigniorage generated from Luna swaps to Terra during an epoch which is destined for ballot rewards inside the `Oracle` rewards.
+- **Seigniorage Rewards***: $S$, the amount of seigniorage generated from Luna swaps to Terra during an epoch.
 As of Columbus-5, all seigniorage is burned.
 - **Total Staked Luna**: $\lambda$, the total amount of Luna staked by users and bonded to their delegated validators.

 These indicators are used to derive two other values: